 - The trial itself tends to be quick and informal.
 A small claim trial is only likely to last a couple of hours and the Judge will largely control what information he wants to enable him to decide the case.

 The key point is that the civil courts spend more time on higher value and more complex claims.
+Low value claims will receive less court time.
 This makes it all the more important that you prepare your case and evidence properly so that the Judge will understand your version of events in the time available at trial.

 Terms Used By The Courts & Court Procedure